Find a Job You Really Want In

 Do employees with a master’s in political science get paid more?

-Yes, employees with a master’s in political science get paid more.
-This isn’t necessarily true in every entry-level position, but employees with master’s degrees often have the opportunity to work in higher-paying roles earlier in their careers than those without master’s degrees do.
+Yes, employees with a master’s in political science generally earn higher salaries.
+While this may not hold for every entry-level position, those with advanced degrees often have access to higher-paying roles sooner in their careers.